apache/arrow-rs/README.md

 ## Related Projects

-There are two related crates in different repositories
+There are several related crates in different repositories

 | Crate                    | Description                                 | Documentation                           |
 | ------------------------ | ------------------------------------------- | --------------------------------------- |